Lighthouse: Time to Interactive

 Time to Interactive (TTI) is a performance metric that measures a page's load responsiveness and helps identify situations where a page looks interactive but actually isn't.

-TTI measures how long it takes a page to become fully interactive i.e. it measures the time between First Contentful Paint (FCP) and the last long-task on the main-thread and represents the point at which the browser is capable of reliably responding to user input.
+TTI measures how long it takes a page to become fully interactive i.e. it measures the time between First Contentful Paint (FCP) and the last long-task on the main-thread (before a 5 second quiet window) and represents the point at which the browser is capable of reliably responding to user input.

 In simple terms, a fast TTI helps ensure that the page is usable.